mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 When these are returned, the mongos should *not* be marked as "Unknown", since it is more likely an issue with the shard.

+Why ignore errors based on CMAP's generation number?
+''''''''''''''''''''''''''''''''''''''''''''''''''''

+Using CMAP's generation number solves the following race condition among application threads and the monitor during error handling:

+#.
+Two concurrent writes begin on application threads A and B.
+#.
+The server restarts.
+#.
+Thread A receives the first non-timeout network error, and the client
+   marks the server Unknown, and clears the server's pool.
+#.
+The client re-checks the server and marks it Primary.
+#.
+Thread B receives the second non-timeout network error and the client
+   marks the server Unknown again.

+The core issue is that the client processes errors in arbitrary order and may overwrite fresh information about the server's status with stale information.
+Using CMAP's generation number avoids the race condition because the duplicate (or stale) network error can be identified (changes in **bold**).
+This change applies to both the old protocol and new streaming
+protocol:

+#.
+Two concurrent writes begin on application threads A and B, **with
+   generation 1**.
+#.
+The server restarts.
+#.
+Thread A receives the first non-timeout network error, and the client
+   marks the server Unknown, and clears the server's pool. **The pool's generation is now 2.**
+#.
+The client re-checks the server and marks it Primary.
+#.
+Thread B receives the second non-timeout network error, **and the
+   client ignores the error because the error originated from a connection with generation 1.**

+What is the purpose of topologyVersion?
+'''''''''''''''''''''''''''''''''''''''

+topologyVersion solves the following race condition among application threads and the monitor when handling State Change Errors:

+#.
+Two concurrent writes begin on application threads A and B.
+#.
+The primary steps down.
+#.
+Thread A receives the first State Change Error, the client marks the
+   server Unknown.
+#.
+The client re-checks the server and marks it Secondary.
+#.
+Thread B receives a delayed State Change Error and the client marks
+   the server Unknown again.

+The core issue is that the client processes errors in arbitrary order and may overwrite fresh information about the server's status with stale information.
+Using topologyVersion avoids the race condition because the duplicate (or stale) State Change Errors can be identified (changes in **bold**).
+This change applies to both the old protocol and new streaming
+protocol:

+#.
+Two concurrent writes begin on application threads A and B.

+   a. **The primary's ServerDescription.topologyVersion == tv1**

+#.
+The primary steps down **and sets its topologyVersion to tv2**.
+#.
+Thread A receives the first State Change Error **containing tv2**,
+   the client marks the server Unknown (**with topologyVersion: tv2**).
+#.
+The client re-checks the server and marks it Secondary (**with
+   topologyVersion: tv2**).
+#.
+Thread B receives a delayed State Change Error (**with
+   topologyVersion: tv2**) **and the client ignores the error because the error's topologyVersion (tv2) is not greater than the current ServerDescription (tv2).**

 Clients use the hostnames listed in the replica set config, not the seed list
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''